1jour1vin

 Robert Parker - Wine Advocate

 The 2007 Limoux is aging gracefully and displays elegant notes of plum, blackcurrant, and pencil shavings.
-Full-bodied, with ample fruitiness and beautiful complexity, it should continue to reveal itself well in the future.
+Full-bodied, with rich fruit and lovely complexity, it should continue to develop beautifully over time.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France